Narrowband IoT: Devices and modules

 The 3GPP-compliant LPWA device ecosystem continues to grow.
 In April 2019, GSA identified 210 devices supporting either Cat-NB1/NB-2 or Cat-M1 – more than double the number in its GAMBoD database at the end of March 2018.
 This figure had risen a further 50% by September 2019, with a total of 303 devices identified as supporting either Cat-M1, Cat-NB1 (NB-IoT) or Cat-NB2.
 Of these, 230 devices support Cat-NB1 (including known variants) and 198 devices support Cat-M1 (including known variants).
 The split of devices (as of September 2019) was 60.4% modules, 25.4% asset trackers, and 5.6% routers, with data loggers, femtocells, smart-home devices, and smart watches, USB modems, and vehicle on-board units (OBUs), making up the balance.

-In 2018 first NB-IoT data loggers are other certified devices started to appear.
+In 2018 first NB-IoT data loggers and other certified devices started to appear.
 For example ThingsLog released their first CE certified single channel NB-IoT data logger on Tindie in late 2018.

 To integrate NB-IoT into a maker board for IoT developments, SODAQ, a Dutch IoT hardware and software engineering company, crowdfunded an NB-IoT shield on Kickstarter.
 They then went on to partner with module manufacturer u-blox to create maker boards with NB-IoT and LTE-M integrated.

 Since 2021, there also is a cheap all-in-one NB-IoT solution available to the general public developed by the Chinese manufacturer Ai-Thinker.

 At the beginning of 2023 the Belgian company DPTechnics released the Walter IoT board which combines an ESP32-S3 together with a Sequans Monarch 2 NB-IoT/LTE-M platform.
 The board is focused on long-term availability and includes a GNSS receiver.